markbirss/MESHBULLET/README.md

 # 🛰️ MESHBULLET

-PoE and non-PoE Meshtastic version node featuring dual-variant hardware pathways.
+PoE and non-PoE Meshtastic node with 3D print enclosure.

 ---